About the Scottish Fold Cat

 Being an intelligent breed of cat, they can often be found rooting through cupboards and cabinets to find toys and snacks, don’t be surprised if he nicks a bit of food of your plate either.
 They enjoy a game of fetch and love to be stimulated with games and food puzzles.

 The Scottish does love a bit of lap time or at least a comfy spot next to you on the sofa.
-More often than not they prefer to have another cat around if your home is empty throughout the day, at the very least a cat friendly dog.
+More often than not they prefer to have another cat around if your home is empty throughout the day, at the very least a cat-friendly dog.

 The fold does get along with children and other pets, thus making him a great choice for a family pet.
 He loves attention and will be fine among children.
 Just make sure he has a route back to his safe space when needed.

-Generally speaking the Scottish breed of cat is a strong and healthy breed of cat, but like humans they are at the risk of genetic defects.
+Generally speaking, the Scottish breed of cat is a strong and healthy breed of cat, but like humans, they are at the risk of genetic defects.

 One of the main issues with Scottish fold cats is ‘degenerative joint disease’ more likely in the tail.
-But can also form in the ankle and knee joint cause the cat to suffer with poor mobility and pain.
+But can also form in the ankle and knee joint cause the cat to suffer from poor mobility and pain.
 If your Scottish fold has a stiff tail please be gentle when handling it.

 These issues with folds are often associated when folded ear Scottish folds are bred to other folded ear Scottish folds and not straight ear Scottish fold cats.
 It is wise to avoid purchasing a cat or kitten with stiff legs which are inflexible or a tail that is abnormally short and thick.

 Polycystic kidney disease has been reported to affect this breed but it is unclear whether that is a genetic trait or just an unfortunate disease.

 Don’t forget to get your cat insurance, cover your feline friend from accidents, illnesses, and diseases for minimal monthly payments.

 11 – 15 years.